Facts and Fiction: What You Need to Know about Surgical Technology

 Myth 6: Scrub Tech Jobs Don’t Pay Well Enough

 We hear this a lot, and it couldn’t be further from the truth.
 As of 2017, the average annual salary for a surgical tech in the US was around $46,000 per year.
-That’s more than $22 an hour – one of the better allied healthcare salaries out there.
+That’s more than $22 an hour – one of the highest allied healthcare salaries out there.

 Many states require surgical techs to hold a nationally-recognized certification, with that number expected to rise as allied healthcare becomes more organized and competitive.
 Just like any career, people with better training can almost always count on better job offers and salaries.
 Clearly, certification is worth pursuing.